mikeprivette/exceltricks/README.md

 =TRIM(RIGHT(SUBSTITUTE(A1,"\",REPT(" ",LEN(A1))),LEN(A1)))
 ```

-To find what's to the LEFT, just replace "RIGHT" with "LEFT in the formula
+To find what's to the LEFT, just replace "RIGHT" with "LEFT" in the formula

 Example = "First_Name Last_Name" (where you just want "First_Name")